 How often do you replace your cell phone?
 Nowadays, most people are going to get a new cell phone every one or two years.
 It’s at that point when a new version of their device is available, and their provider makes it possible for them to upgrade.
-For reference, the iPhone 3 was released in June of 2009, and the iPhone X was released in November of 2017.
-That’s eight versions in eight years.
+For reference, the iPhone 3GS was released in June of 2009, and the iPhone XS was released in September of 2018.
+That’s twelve versions in nine years.
 What does this have to do with business phones?
 More than you might think …

 How People Use Communication Tools Has Changed

 Cell phone technology has evolved at what feels like lightning speed.
 Not only in appearance, but in capabilities.
 Today’s cell phones are much more than phones.
 They run applications, sync with other technologies, support video chats, share documents and transcribe voicemails.
 Guess what?
-Business phone systems can do that too.
+Business phone systems can do that, too.

 Business Phone Systems Have Changed

 Today’s business phone systems have business-class versions of the features we’ve come to know and expect from our cell phones.
 This includes integrations between text, voice

 If you have ever tried to make a conference call with a smartphone, you know that depending on signal and service, quality can be subpar.
 And having more than one person speaking into a smartphone on speakerphone at the same time is beyond frustrating.
 Desktop phone systems are built for one-to-many communications; smartphones are typically best for one-to-one communication.

 Have you ever tried to transfer a call you’ve received on your smartphone to another employee?
 Business phone systems are specifically designed to do this.
 What about putting someone on hold?
 You can't exactly do that on your smartphone, either.
 Warm and blind transfers, paging and intercom use can also become issues on a smartphone.